Vegan Beef Stroganoff

 • Use vegan heavy cream like Silk, Country Crock or Trader Joe’s brand.
 You can also use cashew cream instead.

 • Vegan beef pieces are available from a lot of brands now or you can use all mushrooms.
-I prefer cremini but a mix of exotic mushrooms would be great if you have them.
+You could add more vegan beef to stretch the recipe if need be as it’s really a sauce based recipe or you could double it for a crowd.
+I prefer cremini mushrooms but a mix of exotic mushrooms would be great if you have them.

 • Vegan beef style broths are available in containers or as concentrated pastes or powders that can be reconstituted in water.
 Use your favorite.